denniszielke/phoenix/hints/helm.md

 helm upgrade $APP_IN ./multicalculatorv3 --namespace $APP_NS --install --dry-run --debug
 ```

-You should see the dry run yaml output that would have been sent to tiller
+You should see the dry run yaml output that would have been sent to Kubernetes

 1. Now install the helm chart for real
 ```